 Determination of most trusted automated investment service reflects Betterment LLC’s distinction of having the most customers in the industry, made in reliance on customer counts, self-reported pursuant to SEC rules, across all online-only registered investment advisors.

-This article was published on July 8, 2014
+This article was last updated on October 17, 2014

 Was this article helpful to you?